rla/frontend-js-build/README.md

 The Makefile contains `.DELETE_ON_ERROR:` which causes it to remove the target file when build fails.
 This is a workaround to <https://github.com/substack/node-browserify/issues/899>.

+## What is not included

+ * Testing.
+Many approaches and tools to choose from.
+ * Linting.
+JSLint vs JSHint vs ESLint.
+ * ES6.
+Could be added with the [babelify](https://github.com/babel/babelify) Browserify transform.
+ * CSS.
+Many tools to choose from (Less, Sass, SCSS, Stylus, ...).

 ## Alternative choices